543.1K

 This week supporters will hear:

-- Three Things James Hollis knows to be true.
+- Three Things Tara Blair Ball knows to be true.

 - AND subscribers also access all of our previous bonus content - a rich trove of insight on love, life and meaning created by Andrew and his interviewees.